 - window: W:130-300 HU L:50-100 HU

 Next, concentrate specifically on reviewing for small collections of subdural or extradural blood that may have blended with the skull on routine windowing.
 Coronal reformats if available are particularly useful for this.
-Look for tiny subdural haemorrhage around the tentorium and circumferentially as thin hyperdense crescents.
+Look for tiny subdural hemorrhage around the tentorium and circumferentially as thin hyperdense crescents.

 - window: W:350–400 HU L:20–60 HU

 Don't forget that a CT of the head does not just look at the brain.
 Soften the window to something suitable for soft tissues and especially in the anterior face including the globe, sinuses, palate and pharynx.
 Check the scalp for focal lesions or hematomas.

 - window: W:2800 HU L:600 HU

 Now, and lastly, review the bones.
 This should always be performed, even when a bony algorithm hasn't been provided or where slice thickness is suboptimal.
 Note that if there is a history of trauma, then dedicated thin bony images are required to detect undisplaced fractures.